 Reflux medication has limited or no effect on these symptoms

 Sometimes you might get tablets prescribed for symptoms related to reflux.
 But in some cases this might not help – or it might just help you a little.

-This is backed up by a study at NHS hospitals where researchers conclude acid reflux tablets should not be used for long lasting throat symptoms.
+This is backed up by a study at NHS hospitals where researchers conclude acid reflux tablets should not be used for persistent throat symptoms.

 Lump in the throat

-If you have the feeling of a lump in the throat, acid reflux tablets won’t help you.
+If you have the feeling of a lump in the throat, acid reflux medication won’t help you.
 In most cases this sensation comes from throat muscles not working properly.

 Created by a muscle weakness

 The problem comes from an imbalance in a chain of muscles used when you swallow food.
 The main cause is a hiatal hernia – when a muscle called the diaphragm has become weak.